vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

         command:
         - /velero
 ```
-The BackupRepository CRs and PodVolumeBackup CRs created in this case are as below:
+The BackupRepository CRs and PodVolume Backup/Restore CRs created in this case are as below:
 ```
 spec:
   backupStorageLocation: default